strategineer/personal-website/content/blog/2025-01-23/index.md

 AC 16, HD 4, ATK d8/d8
 {{< /spoiler >}}

-The way a GM could make this "encounter", featuring a really big snail / sentient communication device, interesting is beyond me.
+The way a GM could make this "encounter" interesting is beyond me.

-There's definitely a few rooms in the Maze of the Blue Medusa like this that asked me to fill in the gaps way more than I was prepared for and as a result left me scratching my head in confusion (which is never a good position for a GM to find themselves in at the table).
+There's a few rooms in the Maze of the Blue Medusa that asked me to fill in the gaps way more than I was prepared for and as a result left me scratching my head in confusion (which is never a good position for a GM to find themselves in at the table).

 I imagine that a more well-prepared and/or experienced GM would be able to read a room description like this and decide to replace it with something else on the fly.
-That wasn't the case for me.
+That wasn't the case for me most of the time.

 ### Some players won't vibe with the abstract surreal art

-Another problem that we ran into is that the drawings are quite abstract and for visual players who want to see what NPCs look like you'll have to put in extra work to describe them in interesting ways and/or find less abstract images that aren't too far off the looks of the NPCs as described.

-You'll have a hard time hard time doing that because a lot of these characters are unique looking to say the least and I think that losing that uniqueness would make the Maze of the Blue Medusa much less interesting.
+The drawings are quite abstract and don't do a good job of conveying what NPCs in particular actually look like.
+This proved to be a problem for the more visually-focused players in the group.

+This put some extra pressure on me as the GM to describe NPCs in evocative ways and to find less abstract token images to represent these NPCs.

+This was challenging because of the large number of NPCs in the dungeon and because of their unique looks.

 ### Interactions between factions are left for the GM to figure out

-The Maze of the Blue Medusa could have done a better job of helping you run it with tips and ideas of how the various factions could be interacting with one another in interesting ways.
-The book could have been much more explicit about this in more places instead of leaving it up to the GM to make all of these connections on their own.
+The Maze of the Blue Medusa book could have done a better job of helping you run it by providing more examples of how the factions could possibly interact with one another in interesting ways.

+The book could have been much more explicit about this in more places instead of leaving it mostly up to the GM to make all of these connections on their own.

 For example,

 {{< spoiler >}}
-Bringing the "Oku" (magical bird cosplayers essentially) who are natural rogues and thieves can come into conflict with the Cannibal Critics, mostly feral zombies who consume artists and hang out in the art gallery.
+Bringing the "Oku" (magical bird cosplayers essentially) who are natural rogues and thieves into conflict with the Cannibal Critics who are mostly feral zombies who consume artists and hang out in the art gallery would be a great idea.

-The book doesn't say this anywhere but I think it'd be better if it did.
+The book doesn't mention interactions like this much in the book and I think it'd be better if it did.
 {{< /spoiler >}}

 So, the Maze of the Blue Medusa is great.
 The Shadowdark RPG system is great.
 Let's discuss the challenges of running the Maze of the Blue Medusa using the Shadowdark RPG rules.